 CONTACT THE LAW OFFICES OF MALLON & TRANGER

 To learn how we can help you if you have been hurt on the job, contact us online or call us at 732-702-0333(toll free at ).
 There is no charge for your first meeting.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.